Shwetasingh02/ML-based-projects./Google API based/README.md

 ### Basic requirements.

-- For this project you have to install some pip packages like 'pip install -q gradio' and 'pip install "tf-nightly"'.
+- For this project you have to install some pip packages like `pip install -q gradio` and `pip install "tf-nightly"`.
 - For best result i'll recommend you to use 'Google Colab'.
-- 🛑 Please note that 'Google Colab' has it's own GPU and TPU so in most of the cases you'll not required to install 'pip install tensorflow'.
+- 🛑 Please note that 'Google Colab' has it's own GPU and TPU so in most of the cases you'll not required to install `pip install tensorflow`.
 - A keyboard and mouse.
 - An image containing the monument that you want to search.
 - Active internet connection.
-- 🛑 Please note that 'Google Colab' has it's own GPU and TPU so in most of the cases you'll not required to install 'pip install tensorflow'.
+- 🛑 Please note that 'Google Colab' has it's own GPU and TPU so in most of the cases you'll not required to install `pip install tensorflow`.

 ### Installation and usages.